How to Track and Improve First Response Time by Channel and Agent

 What goes into a Querri-generated QBR presentation on FRT?

-How often should I run this analysis — weekly, monthly, or quarterly?
+How often should I run this analysis?

 Other popular resources